Skip to main content

 Students

 Students can access university counselling services, though wait lists can be extremely long, and the number of sessions offered can be few.
-Many private-pay therapists offer concessions to students for both short and long term work.
+Some private-pay therapists offer concessions to students for both short and long term work.
 If you need placements that match term dates, book early and ask your therapist to provide you with some sort of end-of-term review.
 For exam periods, consider shorter, more frequent sessions to manage spikes in pressure.

 Commuters